x-cray/ocr-consumed-energy-logger/README.md

 Check [this guide](https://projects.raspberrypi.org/en/projects/getting-started-with-picamera) for installing camera on Raspberry Pi.

 Additionally, you'll need to create new Google API project, create a service account and retrieve Google Sheets API access credentials in order to be able to log readings to a spreadsheet.
 Follow the guide [here](https://robocorp.com/docs/development-guide/google-sheets/interacting-with-google-sheets) and save credentials to `credentials.json` file and put it to the `app` directory on Raspberry Pi.
-Also, don't forget to lock down file permissions:
+Also, don't forget to lock down file permissions (those are secrets after all):

 ```console
 energy-logger@raspberrypi$ chmod 600 credentials.json